 Portion control using the plate method allocates half your plate to non-starchy vegetables, one quarter to lean protein, and one quarter to whole grains or starchy vegetables.
 This visual guide eliminates calorie counting while naturally limiting carbohydrate intake to 45-60 grams per meal.

 Physical activity improves insulin sensitivity for up to 48 hours after exercise.
-Aim for 150 minutes of moderate-intensity aerobic activity weekly, spread across at least 3 days.
-Resistance training twice weekly further enhances glucose uptake by increasing muscle mass, which serves as the primary site for glucose disposal.
+Aim for 150 minutes of moderate-intensity aerobic activity per week, distributed across at least 3 days.
+Resistance training twice weekly further enhances glucose uptake by increasing muscle mass, the primary site of glucose disposal.

 Weight reduction of 5-10% body weight significantly improves glycemic control.
 Each kilogram lost typically reduces HbA1c by 0.1%.
 Sustainable weight loss occurs through creating a daily caloric deficit of 500-750 calories, combining dietary changes with increased physical activity.